writethedocs/www/docs/meetups/index.rst

 .. note:: For information and updates regarding WTD meetup events during the COVID-19 restrictions, see `Meetups and COVID-19 <https://www.writethedocs.org/organizer-guide/meetups/covid-19-meetups/>`_.

-**Write the Docs Meetups** allow for documentarians to get to know their local community better.
-Meeting in person is a great way to stay up to date with the documentation world, and meet some great people in the process.
+**Write the Docs Meetups** allow for documentarians to get to know their community better.
+Meetup events are a great way to stay up to date with the documentation world, and meet some great people in the process.

-All of our local meetups are organized by members of the community in their own town.
-They vary in style as much as the individual cities themselves vary.
-The main thread that brings people together is caring about great communication and users of their product.
+All of our meetups are organized by volunteers in their local communities.
+Each Meetup has its own style as unique as the locale they represent and those who organize it.

+Meetup has updated their platform to support virtual events. organizers can choose to host their events in person or virtually depending on their preferences and input from their communities.

+Virtual Meetup events are a great opportunity to network with people in your local community as well as anyone in an overlapping time zone.

 We invite you to join a meetup in your local community.
 If your local community isn't listed here, feel free to `start one <../organizer-guide/meetups/starting>`_